ProJSLib/jsbits/packages/deep-clone/README.md

 console.log(obj.foo)            // ⇒ 'BAZ' ...ups!
 ```

-This is obvious if you look at the code of deepClone, getters and setters are copied _the same as the functions_ so its closure is the same as the original object.
+This is obvious if you look at the code of deepClone, getters and setters are copied but its closure is the same as the original object.

 To date, I haven't found any way to solve this issue ...anyone?

-A workaround is to keep a non-enumerable property in the object:
+A workaround is to keep the "hidden" variable in the object.
+In this case, we move `_foo` to inside the object:

 ```ts
 const createObj = function () {